cotodevel/toolchaingenericds-ide/README.md

 [Usage]
 1) Open PowerShell and write
-	-wsl -d Ubuntu
+	-wsl -d Ubuntu (or any other distro)
 	-code .

+2) 	On VSCode, Go to Remote Explorer icon, choose WSL Target: /home/{linux-id-user}/ Right-click on "Connect in Current Window"

-2) On VSCode Right-click button on that folder, and select "Open in Integrated Terminal", assumming you want to assemble ToolchainGenericDS-template NDS/TWL binary.
+3) On VSCode, go back to Explorer icon, Right-click button on "new folder", and select "Open in Integrated Terminal", assumming you want to assemble ToolchainGenericDS-template NDS/TWL binary.
 	-git clone https://Coto88@bitbucket.org/Coto88/toolchaingenericds-template.git
 	-cd toolchaingenericds-template
 	-make clean